secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Experiment Result

 In this project, we use four experiments to verify our method has the best performance.
+The value of the accuracy which is shown below is the average of the multiple accuracy values.

 #### 1. Data Column